ldelossa/nvim-ide/README.md

 The current set of default components include:
 * Bookmarks - Per-workspace collections of bookmarks with sticky support.
 * Branches  - Checkout and administer the workspaces's git branches
+* Buffers   - Display and administer the currently opened buffers.
 * CallHierarchy - Display an LSP's CallHierarchy request in an intuitive tree.
 * Changes - Display the current git status and stage/restore/commit/amend the diff.
 * Commits - Display the list of commits from HEAD, view a read only diff or checkout a commit and view a modifiable diff.